 Crown Vetch For Food Plots

-Deer, Quail, Dove, Turkey, Pheasant, and Rabbit
+Deer, Quail, Dove, Turkey, Pheasant, and Rabbit..

-Crown Vetch Growing Facts
+Crown Vetch Facts and Uses

 Crown Vetch is a perennial,

-covering, that can grow to a height of 18-24 inches and appears to
+cover that can grow to a height of 18-24 inches and appears to

 look a little like clover.
 It is very competitive and will